lighttransport/francine/README.md

 Set isPreemptive option true to use [preemptive instances](http://googlecloudplatform.blogspot.jp/2015/05/Introducing-Preemptible-VMs-a-new-class-of-compute-available-at-70-off-standard-pricing.html) for workers in Google Compute Engine.

 Mallie can be obtained from [here](https://github.com/lighttransport/mallie).

+restPort is TCP port that francine master uses for REST API.

+wsPort is TCP port that francine master uses for WebSocket API.

+manageInterval is an interval that francine does instance management.

 chaos is percentile that each worker instance randomly fails.
 It is inspired by Netflix's Chaos Monkey.